-- Establishes a comprehensive set of protections for employees, including a minimum wage, meal and rest periods, workers' compensation coverage in the event of an industrial injury sick leave, and disability insurance (DI) in the event if a non-industrial disability, paid family leave, and unemployment insurance (UI). - (Labor Code §§ 201, 226.7, 246, 512, 1182.12 & 3600 and UC Code §§ 1251&2601). - Creates the Industrial Welfare Commission (IWC), which promulgates industry-specific wage orders that set the wages, hours, and working conditions of employees.
+- Establishes a comprehensive set of protections for employees, including a minimum wage, meal and rest periods, workers' compensation coverage in the event of an industrial injury sick leave, and disability insurance (DI) in the event if a non-industrial disability, paid family leave, and unemployment insurance (UI).
+(Labor Code §§ 201, 226.7, 246, 512, 1182.12 & 3600 and UC Code §§ 1251&2601). - Creates the Industrial Welfare Commission (IWC), which promulgates industry-specific wage orders that set the wages, hours, and working conditions of employees.
 The IWC wage orders have the force of regulation and are enforced by the Division of Labor Standards Enforcement (DLSE).
-(Labor Code §§ 70, 1173, 1177, 1195 & 1197). - Provides that there is a rebuttable presumption that a worker performing services for which a contractor's license is required is an employee rather than an independent contractor.
-(Labor Code § 2750.5) - Requires, for the purposes of this analysis, a hiring entity to satisfy specified criteria in the Borello test, the primary California Supreme Court precedent, in order to lawfully classify a worker as an independent contractor.
-The factors in the Borello test include, but are not limited to, the right to discharge without cause, whether the worker performing services is engaged in a distinct occupation or business and the method of payment, whether by the time or the job.
+(Labor Code §§ 70, 1173, 1177, 1195 & 1197). - Requires, for purposes of this analysis, a hiring entity to satisfy specified criteria in the Borello test, the primary California Supreme Court precedent, in order to lawfully classify a worker as an independent contractor.
+The factors in the Borello test include, but are not limited to, the right to discharge without cause and whether the worker performing services is engaged in a distinct occupation or business and the method of payment, whether by the time or the job.
 (S.G.
 Borello & Sons.
 Inc. v.
 Department of Industrial Relations (1989) 48 Cal.
-3rd 341) - Authorizes an employer to rebut the presumption described above if the hiring entity satisfies the following criteria: - a) The individual has the right to control the manner of performance of the contract for services in that the result of the work and not the means by which it is accomplished is the primary factor;
+3rd 341) - Requires, for the purposes of IWC wage orders, a hiring entity to satisfy the following circumstances included in the holding in Dynamex, known as the ABC, test to lawfully classify a worker as an independent contractor:

-- b) The individual is customarily engaged in an independently established business. - c) The individual's independent contractor status is bona fide and not a subterfuge to avoid employee status.
-A bona fide independent contractor status is evidenced by the presence of cumulative factors, which include substantial investment other than personal services in the business, control over the time and place the work is performed, holding out to be in business for oneself, and bargaining for a contract to complete a specific project for compensation by project rather than by time.
-(Labor Code § 2750.5) - Requires that an individual holds a valid contractor's license as a condition of having independent contractor status (Labor Code § 2750.5) - Requires, for the purposes of IWC wage orders, a hiring entity to satisfy the following circumstances included in the ABC test to lawfully classify a worker as an independent contractor: - a) The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact: - b) The worker performs work that is outside the usual course of the hiring entity's business; and - c) The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.
+- a) The worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact; - b) The worker performs work that is outside the usual course of the hiring entity's business; and - c) The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.
 (Dynamex Operations West v.
 Superior Court of Los Angeles (2018) 4 Cal.
 5th 903)